-• Fixed a bug where ntpd::ntpd_options was not applied to ntpd::servers when ntpd::servers is an Array pupmod-simp-pam pupmod-simp-postfix pupmod-simp-pupmod
+• Fixed a bug where ntpd::ntpd\options was not applied to ntpd::servers when ntpd::servers is an Array pupmod-simp-postfix

 - Change the minimum allowed UID to the one defined in /etc/login.defs by default or 1000 if nothing else is defined. - Replace the removal of authconfig and authconfig-tui with the use of a authconfig no-op script, so that tools using authconfig do not break.